kader009/task-manage/README.md

 > step 3. npm i

-` step 4. npm run dev it will be run with your local machine.`
+` step 4. run npm run dev it will be run with your local machine.`